Quantum Corrections to $\eta/s$ from JT Gravity: Comparison to the absorption cross-section

+and we have used the relation $E_b=C^{-1}$.
+We note that (\ref{sigmacanclass}) is consistent with the results of \cite{Biggs:2025nzs}.

-To leading order in $1/CT$, this behavior is consistent with the temperature dependence obtained from the approximate expression~\eqref{eq:appa} of $\eta'$ in the semiclassical region $T \gg \frac{1}{C}$.
-It would be interesting to better understand the origin of the difference at subleading order. \item In the quantum limit $E_i\ll E_b$ ($CT \ll 1$) :
+To leading order in $1/CT$, this behavior is consistent with the temperature dependence obtained from the approximate expression~\eqref{eq:appa} of $\eta'$ in the semiclassical region $T \gg \frac{1}{C}$. \item In the quantum limit $E_i\ll E_b$ ($CT \ll 1$):

-This is also consistent with the temperature dependence obtained from the approximate expression~\eqref{eq:appb} of $\eta'$ in the quantum region $T \ll \frac{1}{C}$. \end{itemize} Even though \cite{Emparan:2025sao} worked with a near extremal black hole, the overall area $A_H$ used there is expressed in terms of the extremal horizon, for simplicity.
+where Once again, (\ref{crosscanqm}) matches the results of \cite{Biggs:2025nzs}.
+The expression for the cross section is consistent with the temperature dependence obtained from the approximate expression~\eqref{eq:appb} for the shear viscosity $\eta'$ in the quantum region $T \ll \frac{1}{C}$. \end{itemize} Even though \cite{Emparan:2025sao} worked with a near extremal black hole, the overall area $A_H$ used there is expressed in terms of the extremal horizon, for simplicity.
 However, one can easily generalize the result to the near-extremal case.